This article briefly explains the legal position where goods are sold by a non-owner and how that position can differ depending on the situation.

 As an example:

 B agrees to purchase stock for his business, pays by cheque, and takes possession with the consent of the seller.
-He then goes on to re-sell the items before his cheque has cleared.
-His buyer will acquire good title even if the cheque bounces.
+B then goes on to re-sell the items before their cheque has cleared.
+Their buyer will acquire good title even if the cheque bounces.

 However, even twenty years later, some sellers, where the provenance of the goods is not clear, may cite this law as a justification for sale and a reason why they are not responsible for helping an owner re-acquire his or her possessions.